Elliott from Earth: Broadcast

-The show debuted on Cartoon Network UK and Cartoon Network Africa in the United Kingdom and Africa at on March 6, 2021.
+The show was meant to be released in 2020, but it was delayed to the following year, in September, where it debuted on Cartoon Network UK and Cartoon Network Africa in the United Kingdom and Africa at on March 6, 2021.
 On Cartoon Network in United States, it premiered on March 29.
 It premiered on Cartoon Network Poland on May 24, 2021, and on Cartoon Network Latin America on May 15, 2023.
 The first episodes were also released on the Cartoon Network app, website, and VOD on March 22, 2021.

-Streaming and cancellation

 On September 10, 2021, the series was added to the streaming service HBO Max.
 On August 17, 2022, it was announced that the HBO Max would be removing several series, including Elliott from Earth.
 The series was ended after first season.
 (Note: There were still three episodes left produced that went unaired.)
-Due to lack of marketing, and a struggle to gain audience's attention, the show had ended up having poor viewership, which subsequently resulted in its cancellation.
+Due to lack of marketing, and poor viewership resulted the show's struggle to gain audience's attention, and its cancellation.

 Reception

 Critical reception

 The show was well received from critics.
-Jade Budowski from the review aggregator website Rotten Tomatoes and Decider said that show is "Colorful, big-hearted, and engaging, Elliott from Earth - while not as educational as some of the other children's programming out there - is a sheer delight."
+Jade Budowski of Decider, said that show is "Colorful, big-hearted, and engaging, Elliott from Earth - while not as educational as some of the other children's programming out there - is a sheer delight."
 Joyce Slaton of Common Sense Media gave the show 4 out of 5 stars; writing that "Some scenes may be too scary for younger or more sensitive viewers" and that the "Language is kept to a bare minimum and there's no other mature content to question".
 But she argued that "takes advantage of its scientific setting to transmit facts, too - the difference between types of meteorites, background on the Voyager 1 probe, and so forth".
-At the end she described the show as a "Sweet cosmic fantasy promotes tolerance, curiosity, courage".
+At the end she described the show as a "[s]weet cosmic fantasy" that "promotes tolerance, curiosity, [and] courage".

-Lynne Huysamen of the website kaboutjie.com wrote that the show "is a delightful kids TV program that offers entertainment as well as fantastic learning opportunities for children".
-Afro Daddyfrom of a website Afrodaddyonline.com wrote that his kids "After watching that they immediately asked to watch more - they couldn’t wait to see what happens next" and he argued that "It is great that they (his kids) enjoy the show, but for me the best thing about it the story is the wholesomeness of it." and he ended his review with that "this is a great show for your kiddos to enjoy!".